MystenLabs/snowreads/README.md

     site-builder --config $WALRUS_SITES_CONFIG publish ./dist/ --epochs $N_EPOCHS
     ```

+5. **Fetch the pdfs to upload**

+    One can download the pdfs via aws from the requester payer arXiv buckets.
+Example command:
+    ```bash
+    aws s3 cp s3://arxiv/pdf/arXiv_pdf_2407_001.tar ./ --request-payer
+    ```

+    Run `untar-check.sh` to untar the downloaded files and after checking the redistrubitability the license allow,
+    moves the filtered pdfs inside data/pdf directory
+    ```bash
+    ./untar-check.sh arXiv_pdf_2407_001.tar arXiv_pdf_2407_002.tar ...
+    ```

+    > Note that the collection papers include papers from non 2407 buckets.

+6. **Upload the metadata and pdfs**

+    Because the pdf and metadata files are too many, we upload them separately to walrus.
+    The files inside app/public directory point to the constant blob-ids these data have.

+    Edit `scripts/chunkify.ts`: `PDF_DIR` variable, to point to the place where the pdfs to upload is stored.
+    (If you used `untar-check.sh`

+    Then, from the `scripts` directory:
+    ```bash
+    ts-node chunkify > chunks.sh
+    ```
+    This will create the chunks.sh file which includes the commands to upload all the metadata and pdf files to Walrus.

+    ```bash
+    chmod +x ./chunks.sh
+    ./chunks.sh
+    ```

+    This will upload all json and pdf files to walrus.

+    Upload the notebookml recordings:
+    ```bash
+    walrus store data/mp3s/is_ai_fun.mp3 --epochs max
+    ```

+    Now all data necessary for the function of Snowreads, as well as Snowreads itself (step 4) is available on Walrus.

 ## Functional Details

 All the app's logic is contained in Walrus and Walrus-sites.